To set up Donations, you'll need the Financial Admin role.

 - Text Area: Creates a big ol' text-entry field that accepts letters, numbers, and punctuation.

-Now that you've created this field, you can add it to any donation record.
+Now that you've created this field, you can add it to any donation or donor record.

 To finish up, go to Donations > Settings > General.
 Here's where you'll tie in the income accounts you set up in Step 2, set up email notifications, and enable online donations.
 Of course, you can come back here at any time to update any of these settings.

 - Select default asset accounts (from your chart of accounts) for online, cash, check, and e-check donations (see Step 2).